refaktor/rye/seccomp_README.md

 Control seccomp filtering with these flags:

 ```
--seccomp=true                    # Enable seccomp filtering (enabled by default)
+-seccomp-profile=strict          # Use the strict profile (seccomp is enabled when this flag is set)
--seccomp-profile=strict          # Use the strict profile (only option available)
+-seccomp-profile=readonly        # Use the readonly profile (blocks write operations)
 -seccomp-action=errno            # Action for restricted syscalls (default)
 ```